Saivarun2185/LAParkingCitations05/README.md

 ## Challenges of the Data Source (The V's of Big Data):

+The dataset we have chosen has a huge volume of data which keeps updateing daily signifying its velocity.
+The dataset is maintained by Kaggle and hosted by the city of Los Angeles which makes it trustworthy.
+The dataset has a wide variety of different field inputs like text and numerical data.
+This data is valuable as it helps in keeping track of parking violations in the city of Los Angeles from 2010 to now.

 ## The Big Data Question:
 - Saivarun Illendula: What is the total amount of fines collected for the violation of "NO STOP/STAND AM" from 2010 to 2018 in the city of LA ?